Are Insurance Agents Obsolete? 2023

 Agents can either adapt or wither away into obsolescence.
-It can be painful adopting new digital strategies and social marketing plans, but this is the future of the insurance industry.
+It can be painful to adopt new digital strategies and social marketing plans, but this is the future of the insurance industry.

 In the end, the internet has not killed the insurance agent, but rather it provides them with a shiny new platform to connect with and convert potential customers into clients.

 The internet provides consumers a great way to compare rates and see how other prices compare.
-More power to the shopper who understands insurance and is comfortable managing their own risk.
+More power to the shopper who understands how to find cheap insurance and is comfortable managing their own risk.
 But for the rest, there will always be a question of ‘Do I have adequate coverage?’ for which an insurance agent can provide the answer.